megaease/easemesh/docs/user_manual.md

 Check the Kuberentes creation by running cmd `kubectl get pod -n ${your_ns} ${your_service}`
 * **Note**
 1. The configmap section is optional, depends on whether your application need it or not.
-2. The Kubernets namespace is also optional, you can choice to use the "default" namespace.
+2. The Kubernetes namespace is also optional, you can choice to use the "default" namespace.
 Once you decide to use a particular namespace, make sure it is already exist.(you can run `kuberctl create ns ${your_ns}` to create yours)
 3. The Eureka URL is always `http://127.0.0.1:13009/mesh/eureka`.
 If you are using Consul, the URL will be `http://127.0.0.1:13009`.
 In Nacos scenario, the URL will be `http://127.0.0.1:13009/nacos/v1`
 ### 3. Traffic Management
 #### 3.1 Resilience